stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 “Enough of that.” he said.
 “I'm now going to attempt with a circle of salt and a candle what Odysseus needed a trench full of milk, honey, water, wine, and the sacrifice of two sheep to achieve.
 In the event it goes wrong you should be safe but you know the rules, Miss Garvey.”

 “Don't make any bargains,” she quoted.
-“At least... unless it seems like the right thing to do, maybe?”
+“At least… unless it seems like the right thing to do, maybe?”

 Lord Havelock laughed then and a little of the tension went out of the air.